qutip/qutip/doc/guide/guide-states.rst

 Introduction
 =================

-In the previous guide section :ref:`basics`, we saw how to create states, operators and superoperators, using the functions built into QuTiP.
+In the previous guide section :ref:`basics`, we saw how to create states and operators, using the functions built into QuTiP.
 In this portion of the guide, we will look at performing basic operations with states and operators.
-For more detailed demonstrations on how to use and manipulate these objects, see the :ref:`examples` section.
+For more detailed demonstrations on how to use and manipulate these objects, see the examples on the `tutorials <http://qutip.org/tutorials.html>`_ web page.

 .. _states-vectors: